-Our management, including our Chief Executive Officer, and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act) as of December 31, 2021.
-Based on such evaluation, the Chief Executive Officer, and the Chief Financial Officer, have concluded that, as of December 31, 2021, our disclosure controls and procedures are effective.
+Our management, including our Chief Executive Officer, and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act) as of December 31, 2022.
+Based on such evaluation, the Chief Executive Officer, and the Chief Financial Officer, have concluded that, as of December 31, 2022, we did not have adequate trained resources to retain sufficient and precise documentation as evidence for performing business processes controls (including automated and IT-dependent manual), management review controls, and evidence to demonstrate completeness and accuracy of information prepared by entity ("IPE").
+As a result, we could not monitor and oversee the completion of our assessment of the design and operating effectiveness of internal control over financial reporting in a timely manner.